 - breathing exercises

-Let’s look out of the ways we inadvertently opt in to stress every day and how we can change the way we live in order to opt back out.
+Let’s look at the ways we inadvertently opt in to stress every day and how we can change the way we live in order to opt back out.

 Technology is stressing us out.

 We become glued to our phones, constantly bombarded with a barrage of pings, dings, and red notifications.
 At the whiff of downtime, we instinctively reach for our phones and start checking social media, scrolling, liking, judging.